theIvanR/lmstudio-unlocked-backend/README.md

 ## Custom Backends for your System 🚀 ?
 - Follow the instructions in `Generate Backends`.
 Windows confirmed working, (Arch) Linux experimental, patches with MXFP4 required.

-## Important Update Regarding Stock GPU Backends:
-In new versions, Vulkan backend is already built without AVX2 so patching it is and **confirmed working**.
+**NOTE** : To save time building, on newer Windoes versions Vulkan backend is already built without AVX2 so patching it is and **confirmed working**.
 This is likely to work on CUDA gpus as well however is untested at the monent.
+(Patch in the manifest json file)
 ```
 "instruction_set_extensions": [
       "AVX"